 First of all, there are a number of factors that determine the cost of your car insurance premium and excess, including your:

-● Driving history – You may be required to pay a higher excess if you’ve been at fault for an accident or had your license suspended, canceled, restricted, or limited in the past three years.
+- Driving history – You may be required to pay a higher excess if you’ve been at fault for an accident or had your license suspended, cancelled, restricted, or limited in the past three years.
 Likewise, you may be entitled to a discount off your premium, excess, or roadside assistance if you have a spotless driving record.

 Aside from these details, there’s another key factor that could lead you to pay more for car insurance than what you need.